 - add the chickpeas, roasted vegetables and parsley, give it a good stir, season with salt to taste, and the salad is ready

-If you’ve liked my MOROCCAN COUSCOUS SALAD WITH CHICKPEAS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve liked my MOROCCAN COUSCOUS SALAD WITH FRUIT AND CHICKPEAS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - 1 cup couscous

-- 1/2 cup dried cranberries and raisins
+- ½ cup dried cranberries and raisins

-- 1 red pepper
+- 1 pepper

-- 1/2 aubergine (eggplant)
+- ½ aubergine (eggplant)

-- 1 1/2 cup boiling water
+- 1 ½ cup boiling water

-- 1 tbsp turmeric
+- 1 teaspoon turmeric

-- 1/2 tsp ground cumin
+- ½ teaspoon ground cumin

-- 2 tbsp harissa paste
+- 1 tablespoon harissa paste

-- 1 tbsp chopped parsley
+- 1 tablespoon chopped parsley

 - 1 cup cooked chickpeas

-Roast in the pre-heated oven at 200 degrees Celsius (390 Fahrenheit) for 10-15 minutes until tender.
+- Roast in the pre-heated oven at 200 degrees Celsius (390 Fahrenheit) for 10-15 minutes until tender.

-Add the couscous, dried fruit and spices to a large bowl, pour over the boiling water, cover the bowl with a lid or a large plate, and set aside for 5 minutes.
+- Add the couscous, dried fruit and spices to a large bowl, pour over the boiling water, cover the bowl with a lid or a large plate, and set aside for 5 minutes.

-Use a fork to fluff it up, add the roasted vegetables, chickpeas and parsley, and stir well to combine.
+- Use a fork to fluff it up, add the roasted vegetables, chickpeas and parsley, and stir well to combine.